-Participants need to be a minimum of 18 years of age.
-Anyone under the age of 19 must be accompanied by a parent or guardian who also volunteers.
+Participants need to be a minimum of 18 years of age to volunteer on their own.
+Individuals between the age of 13-17 may join if accompanied by a responsible parent or guardian that are volunteering in the same program.